Shopping in San Francisco is a delightful experience with varied shopping centres, charming districts and wonderful malls to keep you interested.

-The prime shopping area is probably Union Square, home to boutiques and top labels.
-Haight and Ashbury Streets may have shed much of its hippy heritage in favour of steady gentrification but has still retained an eclectic selection of stores that makes this area one of the most interesting to shop in.
-In a similar vein, Hayes Valley is also a good bet for a galleries, boutiques and studios.
-Don't miss Chinatown for a fascinating stir-fry of Asian products, while Alemany Market and San Jose flea market - on the edge of town - offer a hugely varied range of goods.
+Union Square is home to top labels and boutiques.
+Haight and Ashbury Streets may have shed much of their hippy heritage with the area's steady gentrification but have still retained an eclectic selection of stores that make this area one of the most interesting to shop in.
+In a similar vein, Hayes Valley is also a good bet for galleries, boutiques and studios.
+Don't miss Chinatown for an incredible collection of Asian products, while Alemany Market and San Jose flea market - on the edge of town - offer a hugely varied range of goods.

 Become our San Francisco Travel Expert

 We are looking for contributors for our San Francisco travel guide.
 If you are a local, a regular traveller to San Francisco or a travel professional with time to contribute and answer occasional forum questions, please contact us.